wangzhi-swu/DtNFM/README.md

 Matlab Code for color image denoising:

-Reference: Yiwen Shan, Dong Hu, Haoming Ding, Chunming Yang, and Zhi Wang*.
+Reference: Yiwen Shan, Dong Hu, and Zhi Wang*.
 A Novel Truncated Norm Regularization Method for Multi-channel Color Image Denoising, 2023, Submitted.

 This code is written by Yiwen Shan under the guidance of Dr. Zhi Wang, Southwest Universiy, 2023.